Arantza Díaz de Ilarraza Sánchez: Academic career

-Díaz de Ilarraza graduated in 1979 and began lecturing in the same faculty two years later.
+Díaz de Ilarraza was born in San Sebastián on 18 April 1957.
+She graduated in 1979 and began lecturing in the same faculty two years later.
 In 1983, she completed her degree dissertation and in 1990 defended her PhD thesis entitled "Management of natural-language dialogues for an intelligent teaching system".

 Díaz de Ilarraza has worked in numerous fields as a researcher.
 Although most of them are connected with natural language processing and the Ixa Group, she also worked with the Galan Group in the field of Intelligent Tutoring Systems for 20 years.
 Her main lines of research are: